GAO: Trump’s first 4 post-inauguration Mar-a-Lago trips cost taxpayers $13.6M

 The report also analyzed the costs of three international trips by the President’s sons Donald Trump Jr. and Eric Trump that took place in January and February 2017.

-The report says protective details for the President’s sons and their spouses on the trips to Uruguay, the Dominican Republic, and the United Arab Emirates cost about $396,000.
-Commercial aircraft were used for these trips and no military aircraft supported their travel, the report says.
+The report says protective details for the President’s sons and their spouses on the trips to Uruguay, the Dominican Republic and the United Arab Emirates cost about $396,000.
+Commercial aircraft was used for these trips and no military aircraft supported their travel, the report says.

 The GAO also determined that the Defense Department and the Secret Service did not regularly report the costs of protecting the President to Congress.
 The office recommended that the agencies regularly submit the cost reports, which are “required under the Presidential Protection Assistance Act of 1976.”